-These items will soon be available to order for free through the NC Division of Public Health, Women’s Health Branch.
+These items are NOW available to order for free through the NC Division of Public Health, Women’s Health Branch.
 Click here and then click on “Publications Form”–look on page 3 in the middle of the page under “Parenting & Baby” for safe sleep materials.

 |Our new patient education handout, Does Your Baby Sleep Safe? (available in English and Spanish), focuses on creating a safe sleep environment and answering the most common questions and concerns from parents and caregivers regarding safe sleep.
 The intent is for providers to use the flyer as a discussion tool with parents and caregivers.|

 |We have a new poster in English and Spanish designed to help encourage safe sleep practices with an emphasis on room sharing, not bed sharing.|